E-File 1095-B: Streamline Your ACA Health Coverage Filing

 • Individual Mandate: Form 1095-B serves as evidence of compliance with the ACA's individual mandate, which requires most individuals to maintain health coverage that meets specific standards.

 Overall, Form 1095-B is an essential component of , enabling both the IRS and individuals to track compliance with health coverage requirements.
-Individuals receiving this form should retain it with their tax records, as it may be needed to verify coverage or to respond to IRS inquiries.

 space import